Nullim/notes-crud/README.md

 - To have installed the MySQL command line interface on your PC.

-If you don't meet some of these requisites, head to the "Running the App" section below.

 ## Instructions

 1. Clone this repository to your local machine.